smoeding/puppet-debconf/README.md

 This module is only useful on Debian based systems where the debconf database is used.

 A control comment may be needed to suppress puppet-lint warnings when you set boolean values.
 See the [Usage](#usage) section for an example.

+The value of the `type` parameter is only used when an item is created.
+It is not updated if the value of the item is changed later.

 ## Development